 We have established dedicated procedures that align with ISO requirements and statutory obligations.
-These systems and processes are designed to minimise waste generation, and they undergo internal audits.
+These systems and processes are designed to minimise hazardous waste generation, and they undergo internal audits twice a year, as well as annual external audits conducted by an authorised agency.
 By maintaining a sound waste management system, we go beyond mere compliance with state regulations.

-Our waste management approach involves comprehensive monitoring of waste generation streams at each plant.
+Our waste management approach involves comprehensive monitoring of hazardous and non-hazardous waste generation streams at each plant.
 Waste is segregated and stored separately in designated waste management sheds.
 Disposal of waste follows the prescribed conditions set by the State Pollution Control Board.
 Moreover, organic waste generated in our kitchens are utilised to derive energy.